 1860s The term “semiosis” first appears

-American philosopher and logician Charles Sanders Peirce began writing on “semiosis”; the study of the relationship between signs and their objects, and between signs and their interpretants.
+American philosopher and logician Charles Sanders Peirce began writing on “semiosis”; the study of the relationship between signs and their objects (referents), and between signs and their interpretants.

 1869 DNA is first identified

 Swiss chemist Friedrich Miescher identifies a new substance, DNA, in white blood cells.
-The importance of his discovery would be decades away.
+The importance of his discovery wouldn't be understood until decades later.

 1910-1940 The search for heredity